To apply to the Technical Systems Management program you will apply to the College of ACES and select Technical Systems Management.

 University Admissions Requirements

-The ABE department offers M.S. and Ph.D. degrees in agricultural and biological engineering.
+The ABE department offers M.S. and Ph.D. degrees in agricultural and biological engineering (ABE) and M.S. in Technical Systems Management (TSM).

-Admission to the Doctor of Philosophy program is limited to those who have demonstrated exceptional ability in obtaining their M.S. degree and/or through a high degree of technical and professional accomplishment.
+A Ph.D degree program is a research-oriented program of study that is usually completed within 3-5 years.
+Students complete coursework, research, and a dissertation.
+Admission to the program is limited to those who have demonstrated exceptional ability in obtaining their M.S. degree and/or through a high degree of technical and professional accomplishment.
 The Ph.D. candidate is expected to attain a thorough and comprehensive knowledge of the professional field while becoming an expert in the methods of research.
 The student must be able to conduct independent, original research.
 The Ph.D. degree includes at least 32 hours of coursework and 32 hours of dissertation research.
 Candidates take a preliminary examination once they have completed the required coursework and prepared a research proposal.
 After the dissertation is completed, the student defends it in a final oral examination.
-Normally, the duration of the Ph.D. program is three to four years beyond the M.S. degree.
-Ph.D. graduates are typically employed in academia, governmental agencies, industry or consulting firms.
+Ph.D graduates are typically employed in academia, governmental agencies, industry, or consulting firms.

 The Graduate Handbook contains more specific information regarding degree requirements.